 Linde´s core business comprises two central Divsions: Gases and Engineering.

 The Linde Group is a world leader in the international gases market.
 The company offers a wide range of compressed and liquefied gases as well as chemicals, and is the partner of choice across a huge variety of industries.
 Linde gases are used, for example, in the energy sector, steel production, chemical processing, environmental protection and welding, as well as in food processing, glass production and electronics.
-The company is also investing in the expansion of its Healthcare business (medical gases and services), and is a leading global player in the development of environmentally friendly hydrogen technologies.
+The Group furthermore includes the Healthcare business (medical gases and services), and is a leading global player in the development of environmentally friendly hydrogen technologies.

 - 4. How many people are employed by Linde?